 Q: Product managers and systems engineers are the obvious targets of the requirements management tools and processes.
 What about the rest of the engineering team?
 Architects, designers, developers, for example?

-MF: The beauty of it is if you use a tool like Jama to capture your requirements, and you’re soliciting input and feedback throughout, and using some of the abilities of the tool throughout the requirements capture process, and you’re engaging with your architectural team, potentially all the way down to lead level engineering teams, it creates more of a sense of inclusion.
+MF: The beauty of it is if you use a tool like Jama Connect to capture your requirements, and you’re soliciting input and feedback throughout, and using some of the abilities of the tool throughout the requirements capture process, and you’re engaging with your architectural team, potentially all the way down to lead level engineering teams, it creates more of a sense of inclusion.
 And it also creates that collaboration and communication.

 I think maybe the typical thought process people go through is you create a marketing requirements document and you “throw it over the fence” to engineering for feedback.

-What tools like Jama will do, as long as you include the appropriate stakeholders from not only engineering but other downstream organizations such as production or operations, and other organizations that typically aren’t involved in the requirements management process, you’re going to get all of that stakeholder feedback earlier in the development cycle and minimize surprises.
-So I think it could be used for all aspects of the organization.
+What tools like Jama Connect will do, as long as you include the appropriate stakeholders from not only engineering but other downstream organizations such as production or operations, and other organizations that typically aren’t involved in the requirements management process, you’re going to get all of that stakeholder feedback earlier in the development cycle and minimize surprises.
+So, I think it could be used for all aspects of the organization.

 And so those users, that we term as collaborators, can actually participate in the system without a paid license so that you’re really encouraging that feedback and collaboration, especially cross functionally, with the ultimate goal of making sure you’re building the right product.